Obesity and overweight

 5.1.
 Type 2 diabetes

 Of all serious diseases, it is Type 2 diabetes (the type of diabetes which normally develops in adulthood and is associated with overweight) or non-insulin-dependent diabetes mellitus (NIDDM), which has the strongest association with obesity and overweight.
 Indeed, the risk of developing Type 2 diabetes rises with a BMI that is well below the cut-off point for obesity (BMI of 30).
-Women who are obese are more than 12 times more likely to develop Type 2 diabetes than women of healthy weight.
+Women living with obesity are more than 12 times more likely to develop Type 2 diabetes than women of healthy weight.
 The risk of Type 2 diabetes increases with BMI, especially in those with a family history of diabetes, and decreases with weight loss .

 5.2.
 Cardiovascular disease and hypertension